SkylineCommunications/dataminer-docs/connector-help/connector_help/TDF_GE_TBOX.md

 # TDF GE TBOX

 This is a virtual connector.
-It retrieves parameters from elements using the **Semaphore TBox** driver.
-Via the Configuration Virtual Element toolbox, it is possible to link the connector parameters with parameters present in elements using the Semaphore TBox driver.
+It retrieves parameters from elements using the **Semaphore TBox** connector.
+Via the Configuration Virtual Element toolbox, it is possible to link the connector parameters with parameters present in elements using the Semaphore TBox connector.

 ## About